Life's a Zoo: Episodes

-Shut Up!
-Cartoons
+Streaming

 The rights to the series were bought by Smosh to be aired on their Shut Up!
 Cartoons YouTube channel.
 Most of the show remains the same with the exception of the inclusion of Shut Up!
 Cartoons intros and outros and notably more censorship of profanity, drug references, and sexual content.

+Eventually, the streaming rights were acquired by Lionsgate Studios and are available to watch for free on YouTube uncensored.
+The series is also available on Tubi and Peacock.

 Planned spin-off

 There were plans for a child-friendly spin-off called Pen Pals.
 The series would have feature Jake and Ray as the main characters.
 The project has been since been scrapped as references to it were removed from the official Cuppa Coffee Studios website.